abn-illia-lebid/abn-meetup/README.md

 Tests help you to gain trust in your code.
 But how can you trust your tests? **Mutation tests** will generate artificial bugs to check if your tests can spot them.
 Basically they will test your tests.

 You can also test the connection between backend and frontend with the help of **Contract tests**.
-They are less powerful than **E2E** tests, and require cooperation between all the teams that work on the application, but are much much much faster!
+They are less powerful than **E2E** tests, and require cooperation between all the teams that work on the application, but are much much much faster than E2E tests!

 As the name suggests, **Memory leakage tests** help you to find memory leaks in your application.
 If expected session time of your users is long, that is something you definitely want to test for.